baberrehman/disjoint-union/doc/oopsla21/reviews/reply.md

 ### Related Work

-We thank the review for pointing out additional related work on union types for OO languages.
+We thank the reviewer for pointing out additional related work on union types for OO languages.
 We will incorporate them in the revision.